GitBluub/Kayo/back/routes.md

 ```

 - GET /services/widgets
-Returns a list of widgets the user can subscribe to (or is already subscribed to)
+Returns a list of widgets the user can subscribe to
 [
     {
         "name": "spotify",